RockyRock/LinkedList-C/README.md

 * `int sizeList(const List* list)`: Returns the list size contained in the variable `length`.

-* `void deleteList(List* list)`: Deleted the entire list.
+* `void deleteList(List* list)`: Delete the entire list.

 ## Compilation

-This main file included is provided to test the different functions described above, it can be compiled by entering the following command in a terminal:
+The main file included is provided to test the different functions described above, it can be compiled by entering the following command in a terminal:

 ```gcc -o main_exe main.c linkedlist.c -I.```